 What are your 10 favourite movies of all time?

 Some Like It Hot

 Almost 60 years ago Sputnik 2 launched little Laika the dog into space and into our hearts.
-Fast forward to 2014.....
+Fast forward to 2015...
 Laika the band are taking a break with other projects.
-Take a look back here in 2015!

-Info on Guy and his engineering and production can be found at Guy Fixsen.
+Info on Guy and his work in music and film can be found at Guy Fixsen.

 Margaret was touring in 2008/09 as Wire's live guitarist and recorded an EP entitled Strays with the band in 2010 but moved on in 2011 and began work on a children's album and (hopefully!) book.
 She's also making and selling (and teaching how to make) eco-friendly crafts - more details here: www.magsmcginnis.com

 Margaret is an official "Daisy Rock" guitar endorsee!
 At this very moment she is most likely strumming her very own baby pink heart-shaped electric guitar.
 Please visit Daisy Rock and check out their great guitars.

 Note: You may want to save the mp3 file onto your hard drive by choosing to save the link from the context menu that appears when you either right-click (PC) or click-hold/control-click (MAC).

 Marimba Song full version

 Breather full version